 “We are transforming our sales managers to business managers.
 Now they have the ability to understand how their plans are directly impacting profitability.
 I have seen the engagement level is improving.
 It's driving conversations about what makes best sense for the overall business, and as we were alluding to, we have a lot more transparency now.” – ASR Group

-Have a clear definition of the customer and product data, as well as your baseline sources, before loading data into your system.
+- Agree on your data: Have a clear definition of the customer and product data, as well as your baseline sources, before loading data into your system.
 This will be a must-have to bring the right insights to life.

-Strong governance is needed throughout the project to closely follow the template and maintain the best practices that are built in.
+- You will still need governance: Strong governance is needed throughout the project to closely follow the template and maintain the best practices that are built in.
 It will filter the “nice to have” features from the ones will that drive value for the customer.

-You can build on the foundational system elements when needed.
+- Change can happen incrementally: You can build on the foundational system elements when needed.
 Instead of fitting in more features to accommodate future growth all at once, you can grow capabilities as your business scales, which will likely be the better approach to meet your shifting future objectives and constraints.

-Since your key users will be accessing the system early, they will be in the best position to spot which changes to push to the go-live.
+- Trust your end users’ use of the system rather than whiteboard design: Since your key users will be accessing the system early, they will be in the best position to spot which changes to push to the go-live.